xinjin/course-adv-net/assignments/assignment2/assignment2.md

 custom source routing protocol. *Key-Value Store* asks you to write a P4 program to implement a key-value store in the switch.
 We use P4_14 in this assignment.

 ## Set Up Virtual Machine
 The first part of this assignment is to set up the virtual machine (VM) you will use for the rest of the course.
 This will make it easy to install all dependencies for the programming assignments, saving you the tedium of installing individual packages and ensuring your development environment is correct.
+This will take about **1 hour** or even longer.

 ### Step 1: Install Vagrant
 Vagrant is a tool for automatically configuring a VM using instructions given in a single "Vagrantfile."